dCache/dcache-book2/cookbook-clients.md

 SRM
 ===

-DCACHE provides a series of clients one of which is the `SRM?  client which supports a large number operations, but is just one Java application, the script name is sent to the Java applications command line to invoke each operation.
+dCache provides a series of clients one of which is the `SRM?  client which supports a large number operations, but is just one Java application, the script name is sent to the Java applications command line to invoke each operation.

 This page just shows the scripts command line and not the invocation of the Java application directly.